Instructional Coach Career Guide

-What Is an Instructional Coach?
+What is an Instructional Coach?

 An instructional coach works with teachers to improve the quality of their lessons and the quality of students' education.
 They serve as mentors and role models, helping teachers stay fresh and use the latest techniques and technologies in their classrooms.
 A career in coaching is well-suited to those who want to help other teachers, and therefore their students, flourish.